Building A Static Website - Part 1: Learning Jekyll

 You should now be able to go to the IP address and port outputted by the command above in a browser to view your website.
 Most likely the address will be 127.0.0.1:4000

 .
-If you cannot view it, see if there are any errors outputted by the above command, and work your way through them with the help of Google.
+If you cannot view it, see if there are any errors outputted by the above command, and work your way through them with the help of online sources.

 Note: A locally served website is one that is only visible to you, and maybe your local network depending on your network settings.
 In a future article within this series we will talk about deploying your website and making it accessible by anyone with an internet connection.